 According to the character’s mythology, Jack Monroe was recruited by the government to pose as Captain America’s sidekick Bucky Barnes during the 1950s when both the original Captain America and Barnes were believed to have died during World War II.
 Monroe and the replacement Captain America eventually injected themselves with a super-soldier formula similar to the one given Steve Rogers but had the negative side effect of causing delusional paranoia and other psychosomatic reactions.

 Monroe later recovered and took the name Nomad at the suggestion of the original Captain America during the 1980s, a moniker he continued to use when given his own comic book series in 1990.
-Jack Monroe’s mental stability was still questioned in Nomad nonetheless – he kidnaps an infant girl from her drug addicted mother, for instance, renames the child Bucky and brings her with him during a cross-country journey to find himself.
-On the night of April 29, 1992, that journey of self-discovery had taken him to Los Angeles.
+Jack Monroe’s mental stability was still erratic in Nomad nonetheless – he kidnaps an infant girl from her drug addicted mother, for instance, renames the child Bucky and brings her with him during a cross-country journey to find himself.
+On the night of April 29, 1992, that journey of self-discovery took him to Los Angeles.

 “Their anger, their hatred – I can feel it washing over me,” Jack Monroe says of the rioters who have taken to the streets.
 “Just like I’ve felt it surge inside of me before.
 I understand it.”

-When Los Angeles Public Schools adopted classroom integration during that same time period, it was the white population of the city that revolted, resulting in a state constitutional amendment forbidding involuntary busing and an underlying sense of racism behind the ban.
+When Los Angeles Public Schools adopted classroom integration during that same time period, it was the white population of the city that revolted, resulting in a state constitutional amendment forbidding involuntary busing and an underlying sense of racism behind the measure.
 Even before the Rodney King beating, meanwhile, Los Angeles police routinely used excessive force when dealing with African Americans, a fact underscored by the city having to pay $13 million dollars in 1991 alone to settle lawsuits stemming from police brutality.

 Using a hovering news helicopter as a beacon, Monroe soon finds himself at the corner of Florence and Normandie, where a mob of African Americans are throwing bricks and smashing windows.
 “I see so much as dusk turns to night,” he reflects.
 “And I wonder how much can one man do?
 In the middle of it all, I find my answer – it takes more than one man.
 A burning shop, people working together, trying to put the fire out.
 People of all skin colors.
 And what can I do to help?
 As much as I can do.”

-According to Understanding the Riots, T.J.
-Murphy and Tee Barnett turned to each other and said, “Somebody’s got to get that guy out of there.”
-They immediately ran out the door and headed for the corner of Florence and Normandie, where an abandoned Reginald Denny had somehow found his way back into his cab.
+According to Understanding the Riots, Murphy and Barnett turned to each other and said, “Somebody’s got to get that guy out of there.”
+They immediately ran out the door and headed for the corner of Florence and Normandie, where an abandoned Denny had somehow found his way back into his cab.
 With no police car or ambulance in sight, Murphy and Barnett – accompanied by two other neighborhood Samaritans – guided the heavy rig to the nearest hospital on their own.
 A medic later told them that if they had been just one minute later, Reginald Denny would not have survived.

-Although looting was a natural extension of the full-scale rioting that had erupted during the first night of violence, it evolved across racial lines the next day to include opportunistic white families scrambling to compete against African American gang member and single mothers in desperate need of items they otherwise could not afford.
+Although looting was a natural extension of the full-scale rioting that had erupted during the first night of violence, it evolved across racial lines the next day to include opportunistic white families scrambling to compete against African American gang member and single mothers in desperate need of items they couldn’t afford.
 The looting became so wide-spread that traffic jams even formed in shopping center parking lots.

 Jack Monroe witnesses his fair share of looting in Nomad as well, including a white man in a business suit robbing a lingerie store on behalf of his girlfriend.
 “Groceries, appliances, I can see – but this?” he rhetorically asks himself.
 “If it weren’t so sick, it would be a joke.”